neuralpain/oneclickwinrar/README.txt

   1. Download the latest release from the releases page
   2. Extract the contents of the zip file to a directory of your choice
   3. Add a WinRAR executable to the directory, if necessary
-  4. (Optional) Customize and/or run the script you want to use
+  4. (Optional) configure and/or run the script you want to use

   [*] IMPORTANT [*]

     * Remember to extract the `bin` folder with the script files.
 This is necessary for generating the license key.
-    * You do not need to customize the script before running it.
+    * You do not need to configure the script before running it.
 The script will automatically download and install the latest version of WinRAR.

-CUSTOMIZATION
+CONFIGURATION
 -------------

-  The aim of this method of customization is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
-Essentially, one would only need to customize the script once and run it anywhere without the need for extra clicks or editing.
+  The aim of this method of configuration is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
+Essentially, one would only need to configure the script once and run it anywhere without the need for extra clicks or editing.

   The scripts can be configured to either add a custom license, install a specific version of WinRAR or a combination of both(with `oneclickwinrar.cmd`).

-  There are six (6) parameters in the customization process:
+  There are six (6) parameters in the configuration process:

     `licensee`      - This is "you" or whatever name you want to use `license-type`  - The description of license that you want to install.
 This